Cuprate

 Cuprates are a class of compounds that contain copper (Cu) atom(s) in an anion.
 The term 'cuprate' itself originates from 'cuprum', the Latin word for copper.
 Cuprates appear mainly in three contexts: anionic organocopper species; inorganic, anionic coordination complexes; and complex oxides.

-Organic cuprates typically have a [CuR2]− formula, corresponding to a copper(I) oxidation state, where at least one of the R groups can be any organic group.
+Organic cuprates typically have a CuR_{2}− formula, corresponding to a copper(I) oxidation state, where at least one of the R groups can be any organic group.
 These compounds are frequently used in organic synthesis as weak nucleophiles that preferentially attack π bonds.
 An example of an organic cuprate is dimethylcuprate(I) anion [Cu(CH3)2]-.

 Inorganic cuprate complexes have a wide variety of formulas.
-An inorganic cuprate example is the tetrachloridocuprate(II) or tetrachlorocuprate(II) ([CuCl4](2-)|auto=1) anion, a copper(II) atom coordinated to four chloride ions.
+An inorganic cuprate example is the tetrachloridocuprate(II) or tetrachlorocuprate(II) (CuCl_{4}(2-)|auto=1) anion, a copper(II) atom coordinated to four chloride ions.

 Cuprate oxide salts are layered materials with general formula XYCu_{m}O_{n}|, and some are non-stoichiometric.
 Many of these compounds are known for their superconducting properties.